Helen Klebesadel

 at RAM’s Wustum Museum

 Now in its 57th year, Watercolor Wisconsin was started in 1966 to honor the depth and breadth of watercolor in the State of Wisconsin.
-This year’s show at RAM’s Wustum Museum will feature works by many Wisconsin artists.
+This year’s exhibition at RAM’s Wustum Museum features 96 works by 80 Wisconsin artists.

 Watercolor Wisconsin 2023